AIR-THU/DAIR-V2X/README.md

 ## Highlights <a name="high"></a>
 - DAIR-V2X: The first real-world dataset for research on vehicle-to-everything autonomous driving.
 It comprises a total of 71,254 frames of image data and 71,254 frames of point cloud data.
+- V2X-Seq:  The first large-scale, real-world, and sequential V2X dataset, which includes data frames, trajectories, vector maps, and traffic lights captured from natural scenery.
+V2X-Seq comprises two parts: V2X-Seq-SPD (Sequential Perception Dataset), which includes more than 15,000 frames captured from 95 scenarios; V2X-Seq-TFD (Trajectory Forecasting Dataset), which contains about 80,000 infrastructure-view scenarios, 80,000 vehicle-view scenarios, and 50,000 cooperative-view scenarios captured from 28 intersections' areas, covering 672 hours of data.
 - OpenDAIR-V2X: An open-sourced framework for supporting the research on  vehicle-to-everything autonomous driving.

 ## News <a name="news"></a>
+* [2023.09] 🔥 We have released the code for [V2X-Seq-SPD](https://github.com/AIR-THU/DAIR-V2X) and [V2X-Seq-TFD](https://github.com/AIR-THU/DAIR-V2X-Seq).
+* [2023.05] 🔥 V2X-Seq dataset is availale [here](https://thudair.baai.ac.cn/index).
+It can be unlimitedly downloaded within mainland China.
+Example dataset can be downloaded directly.
 * [2023.03] 🔥 Our new dataset "V2X-Seq: A Large-Scale Sequential Dataset for Vehicle-Infrastructure Cooperative Perception and Forecasting" has been accepted by CVPR2023.
 Congratulations!
 We will release the dataset sooner.
 Please follow [DAIR-V2X-Seq](https://github.com/AIR-THU/DAIR-V2X-Seq) for the latest news.
-* [2023.03] 🔥 We have released training code for our [FFNET](https://github.com/haibao-yu/FFNet-VIC3D), and our OpenDAIRV2X now supports evaluating [FFNET](https://github.com/haibao-yu/FFNet-VIC3D).
+* [2023.03] We have released training code for our [FFNET](https://github.com/haibao-yu/FFNet-VIC3D), and our OpenDAIRV2X now supports evaluating [FFNET](https://github.com/haibao-yu/FFNet-VIC3D).
 * [2022.11] We have held the first [VIC3D Object Detection challenge](https://aistudio.baidu.com/aistudio/competition/detail/522/0/introduction).
 * [2022.07] We have released the OpenDAIRV2X codebase v1.0.0.
   The current version can faciliate the researchers to use the DAIR-V2X dataset and reproduce the benchmarks.